101 Unhealthiest Habits on the Planet

 No doubt about it, a stroke can be a cataclysmic event.
 But according to the National Stroke Association, up to 80 percent of them are preventable.
 That's because the processes that lead to stroke—in which a blood vessel in the brain is blocked or bursts, leading to neurological damage or paralysis—are heavily influenced by lifestyle choices like diet and smoking.

-Recommendation: Keep your blood pressure and weight in a healthy range.
+The Remedy Rx: Keep your blood pressure and weight in a healthy range.
 If you have high cholesterol, diabetes or AFib, get them treated—all are risk factors for stroke.
 Don't smoke, and limit your alcohol intake to less than two drinks a day.

 You're Looking at Screens Before Bed